franciscop/picnic/README.md

 This setup works neatly for newly created projects or for pages that you have to build quick from scratch.

-> Another note: the sass version has a parameter called `$invasive`.
-Set it to `false` and you'll need to add classes like `button` to your elements to have this style.

 ## Browser support IE9+